- Written by Dr.Mehmet Demircioglu

 What should I watch after surgery if I had a transplant with this history?

-If a patient with a history of scarring alopecia has already had a hair transplant, I would watch the scalp more carefully than in an ordinary case.
+If a patient with a history of scarring alopecia has already had a hair transplant, the scalp should be watched more carefully than in an ordinary case.
 Some redness, scabbing, itching, and temporary tenderness can happen after any hair transplant.
-But worsening burning, spreading redness, persistent pain, unusual scale, pustules, shiny scar like changes, or new expanding patches should not be ignored.
+But worsening burning, spreading redness, persistent pain, unusual scale, pustules, shiny scar-like changes, or new expanding patches should not be ignored.

-The problem is that early healing changes and disease activity can sometimes confuse the patient.
-A little redness after surgery is not automatically lichen planopilaris.
+The difficulty is that early healing changes and disease activity can sometimes confuse the patient.
+A little redness after surgery is not necessarily lichen planopilaris.
 But a worsening inflammatory pattern deserves attention, especially in someone with a known or suspected scarring diagnosis.

 Should I begin with a medical suitability review instead of a graft number?

 Yes.
-If you have scarring alopecia, lichen planopilaris, frontal fibrosing alopecia, or an uncertain scalp diagnosis, the first step should not be a graft estimate.
+If you have a scarring diagnosis, lichen planopilaris, frontal fibrosing alopecia, or an uncertain scalp diagnosis, the first step should not be a graft estimate.
 The first step should be understanding whether your scalp is medically suitable for surgery.

 You can send clear scalp and donor area photos, but photos may not be enough.
-I may still advise dermatology assessment, trichoscopy, biopsy, medical control, or waiting before any surgical decision is made.
+Dermatology assessment, trichoscopy, biopsy, medical control, or waiting may still be needed before any surgical decision is made.

-This is also something every patient should understand before booking a hair transplant.
+Every patient should understand this before committing to a hair transplant.
 Booking surgery before the diagnosis is clear can create pressure in the wrong direction.
 The safer path is diagnosis first, disease stability second, surgical planning third.

 In this diagnosis, a careful no can be more protective than a fast yes.
-I would rather disappoint a patient by slowing the process than spend his donor grafts on scalp skin that is not ready.
+Slowing the process is better than spending a patient’s donor grafts on scalp skin that is not ready.

-I would tell you that scarring alopecia does not automatically make every hair transplant impossible, but it removes the simplicity from the decision.
+Scarring alopecia does not always make every hair transplant impossible, but it removes the simplicity from the decision.
 The safest answer depends on diagnosis, disease activity, donor safety, skin quality, medication control, and your expectations.

-If I were speaking to you in consultation, I would want you to leave with less pressure, not more.
-Your goal should not be to find the fastest clinic willing to operate.
-Your goal should be to know whether surgery is truly wise for your scalp, your donor area, and your future appearance.
+The consultation should leave you with less pressure, not more.
+Your goal is not to find the fastest clinic willing to operate.
+Your goal is to know whether surgery is truly wise for your scalp, your donor area, and your future appearance.